dani37x/Car-Rental/README.md

 *work in progress*

-Hey, I started learning Django from September currently year(2022) and I decided make something bigger and I did it.
+Hey, I started learning Django in September currently year(2022).
+I learned/ I learn in my free time after work and when I have free time and I decided make something bigger and I did it.
 During less than two months I learned very many new thins.
 Still many after me, but I want improving my programming skills and knowledge to find first work in IT.
-This project it is web page with destiny to renting cars.
+This project is web page with destiny to renting cars.

 I wanted remind html/css and teach something new from this languagues and I did own styles and pages.

 Ultimately web is going to contain:
 - creating user account with generating secure password
 - system with reseting user's password
-- login/logout
+- login/logout system
 - disparate cars reservation by different users in differents days
 - user account balance with products
 - adequate password's system for 2022 year
 - generating individual page for every car
+- better code organising in detail view, function.
+- showing rented cars in account
+- custom email with reset password.
--
+- payment/buy confirmation
-*not yet:*
+- when date to rent will expire, list of products will reduce *not yet:*

 - message board with opinions
 - flashing important messagess
 - payments with recharging users accounts
-- better code organising in detail view, function.
+- better code organising in account view, function.
-- custom email with reset password.
-- showing rented cars in account
-- payment/buy confirmation

 **PAGES**